 - Develop a comprehensive chemical inventorying and redistribution program that encourages and facilitates chemical source reduction, substitution, and redistribution at the department level before the chemicals are declared waste and submitted for disposal.

-- Create a "Purdue Green Lab" certification program where a lab building or individual labs can voluntarily implement the guidelines developed by the work group and receive a certificate from Radiological and Environmental Management (REM) and the Office of Sustainability.
+- Create a "Purdue Green Lab" certification program where a lab building or individual labs can voluntarily implement the guidelines developed by the work group and receive a certificate from Radiological and Environmental Management (REM) and the Office of Campus Master Planning & Sustainability.

 Recycling and Waste Management: 2014 Short Term Goals